plaidfinch/ComonadSheet/Presentation/presentation.md

 But $\Box$ could also have more structure...

-# Fixed That For You
+# Fixed that for you

 ```Haskell
 loeb :: Functor f => f (f a -> a) -> f a